openstack/telemetry-specs/specs/template.rst

 Pipeline impact
 ---------------

-Please specify any changes to the metering pipeline, from the data aquisition agents, via the publication conduit(s), through to the database dispatch layer.
+Please specify any changes to the metering pipeline, from the data acquisition agents, via the publication conduit(s), through to the database dispatch layer.
 For example:

-* Is yet another agent required to host the data aquisition pollsters or notification handlers?
+* Is yet another agent required to host the data acquisition pollsters or notification handlers?

 * If accommodated in an existing agent, is the scaling of that agent impacted?